 (6) Dichiarazione di Residenza form (residency statement)

-After having all the documents ready, you must take an appointment at Anagrafe.
-As Rome is a large city Anagrafe has many offices, for this reason you may search for the right office based on the address of your accommodation.
-Click here to find out in which Anagrafe’s office you must register in.
+After having all the documents ready, you must take an appointment at the Municipio.
+As Rome is a large city, every area of the town is served by a different Municipio, therefore you may search for the right office based on the address of your accommodation.
+Click here to find out in which Municipio office you must register in.

-Once you’ve found the right Anagrafe office, you must register yourself at tupassi.it, it will enable you to enter the calendar-agenda of the specific office in order to book an appointment to deliver your documents.
-On the day of your appointment bring with you all the required documents – original and photocopies.
+Once you’ve found the right Municipio office, you must register yourself at tupassi.it, it will enable you to enter the calendar-agenda of the specific officein order to book an appointment to deliver your documents.
+On the day of your appointment, bring with you all the required documents– original and photocopies.

 The whole process takes almost 45 days.

-When you have everything done, within 45 days of your application, you may return to the Anagrafe office to pick up your residency certificate, which basically means you’re done with the bureaucratic work.
-Bring a copy of the certificate to Saint Louis Office.
+When you have everything done, within 45 days of your application, you may return to the Municipio office to pick up your residency certificate, which basically means you’re done with the bureaucratic work.
+Do not forget to bring a copy of the certificate to Saint Louis International Office.

-Non-European students must apply for an Entry Visa at the Italian Embassy before traveling to Italy.
+Non-European students must apply for an Entry Visa at the Italian Embassy in their own Country before traveling to Italy.

-Very important: in Italy there are 20 kind of entry Visa, and if you’re travelling to Italy only for the admission test at Saint Louis, or if you’re coming to enroll to one of Saint Louis’ courses, the kind of Visa you need may vary.
+Beware that in Italy there are 20 kind of entry Visa.
 You can find out what kind of Visa you need on this link, though it is highly recommended that you consult the Italian Embassy in your Country on how to proceed.

 Once arrived in Italy, within 8 days students must request the Residence Permit (Permesso di Soggiorno), that actually converts the Visa (which grants you access into Italy) to a Permit of Stay (which allows you to actually stay in the Country).
 For that, you must: